MiGoller/life360-api.js/README.md

 # life360-api.js

-An unofficial client for the Life360 API.
+An open source client for the Life360 API.

 ## Features